tmgthb/Autonomous-Agents/README.md

 [Self-Refine: Iterative Refinement with Self-Feedback](https://arxiv.org/abs/2303.17651)

 - Self-Refine refers to Iterative refinement with self-feedback: use the LLM to get Feedback to original output, which is passed back to LLM to Refine a new output.
-- The concept is best understood here in the blog by : [https://selfrefine.info/](https://selfrefine.info/) with GIFs and code examples.
+- The concept is best understood here in the blog by : [Self-Refine: Iterative Refinement with Self-Feedback](https://selfrefine.info/) with GIFs and code examples.
 - Improves base-model performance in tasks like math reasoning and code generation.